tatsumoto-ren/tatsumoto-ren.github.io/blog/retiming-subtitles.md

 sub-file-paths=ass:srt:sub:subs:subtitles:subs.en:subs.ja
 ```

-Although you can load a subtitle file if you drag and drop it into an mpv window,
+Although you can load a subtitle file if you drag and drop it into a mpv window,
 this requires you to have a graphical file manager installed.
 These days almost everyone uses terminal-based file managers.
 I recommend renaming subtitles before opening a video to have mpv load them for you.